 Sexual assaults are felony level crimes.
 The UNH Police Department’s Investigative Services Division will investigate sexual assaults that occur on campus; however, the prosecution of sexual assaults is within the authority of the Strafford County Attorney’s Office.
 The Strafford County Sexual Assault Protocol is the guiding policy for all Strafford County law enforcement agencies.
 Understand that the protocol requires responding officers to take a “minimum facts” interview of your story.
 The officer will speak with you about scheduling a full interview at a later date at the County Attorney’s Office.
 The UNH Police Department can provide transportation to this interview and a SHARPP advocate can accompany you.
 This goal of this protocol is to prevent you to be forced to retell your story numerous times.

-If you are UNH student, staff or faculty member the UNH Counseling Center can help treat the emotional consequences of the assault.
+If you are UNH student, staff or faculty member the UNH Office of Psychological and Counseling Services (PACS)can help treat the emotional consequences of the assault.
 For those victims of sexual assault outside of the UNH community you are encouraged to seek counseling as well.
 SHARPP advocates can assist you in finding counseling that is right for you.